Tom Boyd (golfer): Memorable matches

 Boyd was involved in a memorable match on October 6, 1918, at Fox Hills Golf Club when he was paired with Jerome Travers to win 1 up after an extra hole to break a tie.
 They defeated the opposing amateur pair of A. Lucien Walker Jr. and A. F. Kammer.
 The charity match raised $1,000 for the American Red Cross which used the funds to support the war effort during World War I.

-In an even more high-profile match held on July 23, 1920, at Fox Hills, Boyd and George Fotheringham went up against the very formidable pair of Harry Vardon, then the 6-time Open Championship winner, and his partner Ted Ray.
+In an even more high-profile match held on July 23, 1920, at Fox Hills, Boyd and George Fotheringham went up against Harry Vardon, then the 6-time Open Championship winner, and his partner Ted Ray.
 The touring British duo – who seldom lost matches – triumphed in this match as well.
 Ray was in particularly good form in 1920; just more than a month after the Boyd/Fotheringham match he won the U.S. Open at Inverness Club.